MaretIdris/cache-app-ts/README.md

-# Cache app
+# Client-side cache

-- Two eviction policies:
+Cache is a data structure and different functions to check/modify it.
+It is used to store the data in the browser memory and access it quickly.

+Implement a class CurrencyCache that has the following properties and methods:
-  - Least Recently Used (LRU)
-  - Least Frequently Used (LFU)
+ - evictionPolicy: Least Recently Used (LRU) or Least Frequently Used (LFU)
+ - maxSize: maximum number of items in the cache

-- You can set the cache max size, eviction policy and time in seconds when data needs refreshing in a config object.
+ - timeWindowInSeconds: time window in seconds to check the does the data needs refreshing
+ - getCurrency: returns the currency of the cache

 ## The idea behind a cache

+- E.g user clicks a button,

 - I have to get currency data
 - before I go to fetch the data from the API endpoint, I want to check if I have